mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 Here, we show how Association state may be initialized without a carrier.
 The goal is to create a long-term Association from which Carriers may be derived and, if possible, used immediately.
-Per {{I-D.ietf-taps-transport-security}}, a first step is to specify trust model constraints, such as pinned public keys and anchor certificates, which are needed to create Remote connections.
+Per {{I-D.pauly-taps-transport-security}}, a first step is to specify trust model constraints, such as pinned public keys and anchor certificates, which are needed to create Remote connections.